studio-releaf/releaf-legal/terms_en.md

 # Terms of Service

 **Effective Date:** April 26, 2026
-**Last Updated:** April 26, 2026
+**Last Updated:** May 31, 2026

-## 1. Agreement
+## 1. Acceptance of Terms

-By downloading, installing, or using **Fovabera** ("the App"), you agree to be bound by these Terms of Service ("Terms").
-If you do not agree, do not use the App.
+By downloading, installing, or using **Fovabera** ("the App," "we," "our," or "us"), you ("you," "your," or "User") agree to be bound by these Terms of Service ("Terms").
+If you do not agree to these Terms, do not use Fovabera.

-## 2. The App
+## 2. Description of Service

-Fovabera is a mobile application designed to help users quit smoking by tracking progress, providing motivation, and showing health benefits over time.
+Fovabera is a mobile application designed to help users on their journey to quit smoking.
+The App provides:

-**Fovabera is NOT:**
-- A medical device
-- A substitute for professional medical advice
-- A guarantee of quitting success
+- Personal tracking of quit-smoking progress

-Always consult a healthcare professional for medical guidance.
+- Statistics on cigarettes avoided, money saved, and health benefits
+- Motivational notifications
+- Goal-setting and reward features
+- Community statistics (anonymous)

 ## 3. Eligibility

-To use Fovabera, you must be:
+You must be **at least 18 years old** to use Fovabera.
+By using the App, you represent and warrant that:

-- At least 18 years old
+- You are at least 18 years of age
-- Legally capable of entering a binding agreement
+- You have the legal capacity to enter into a binding agreement
-- Not prohibited from using the App by applicable law
+- You will use the App in compliance with these Terms and applicable laws

+## 4. Medical Disclaimer

+⚠️ **IMPORTANT:** Fovabera is **not a medical device** and does not provide medical advice, diagnosis, or treatment.

+- Fovabera is a **motivational and tracking tool only**
+- The App is **not a substitute for professional medical advice**
+- Always consult a qualified healthcare provider for medical advice related to smoking cessation
+- If you experience severe withdrawal symptoms, depression, suicidal thoughts, or any medical emergency, **seek immediate professional help**

+The information and statistics provided by Fovabera (such as "life regained" or "health improvements") are based on general scientific research and **may not apply to your individual circumstances**.

-## 4. Account Registration
+## 5. Account Registration

-You are responsible for:
-- Providing accurate registration information
+To use Fovabera, you must create an account.
+You agree to:

+- Provide accurate, current, and complete information during registration
-- Maintaining the security of your password
+- Maintain the security of your password and account
+- Notify us immediately of any unauthorized access to your account
-- All activity under your account
+- Be responsible for all activities under your account

-You must not:
-- Share your account credentials
+- **Not** create accounts on behalf of others or share your account credentials
-- Create accounts using fake or disposable email addresses
-- Impersonate others

-## 5. License to Use

-We grant you a limited, non-exclusive, non-transferable, revocable license to use Fovabera for personal, non-commercial purposes.

-You may not:
-- Copy, modify, or distribute the App
-- Reverse engineer or decompile the App
-- Use the App for illegal activities
-- Resell or commercialize App features

-## 6. Premium Features
+## 6. Premium Features and Payments

+### 6.1 Free Use and Premium Features

 Fovabera is free to use.
 For the first 7 days, all features are available to everyone.
 After this 7-day period, the following features require a one-time premium purchase:

 - Body Map (detailed health recovery visualization)
 - Reward cards (setting and claiming personal rewards with the money saved from not smoking)

+All other features of the App remain free.

+### 6.2 One-Time Purchase

-The premium purchase is a one-time payment that grants permanent, unlimited access to these features.
-There are no recurring subscriptions or automatic renewals.
-Prices are shown in the App at the time of purchase and vary by country and region.
+The premium purchase is a **one-time payment** that grants permanent, unlimited access to the premium features.
+There are **no recurring subscriptions and no automatic renewals** — you are not charged again.

-**Important:**
-- The premium upgrade is a one-time payment — you are not charged again.
-- All other features of the App remain free.
+### 6.3 Payment Processing

-- Purchases are processed by Apple App Store / Google Play Store, and their refund policies apply.
+- All payments are processed by **Apple App Store** (iOS) or **Google Play Store** (Android)
+- We do **not** store or process your payment information
+- Prices are shown in the App at the time of purchase and vary by country and region

+### 6.4 Refunds

-- Premium is non-refundable after purchase except where required by law.
+Refund policies are governed by the platform you used to purchase (Apple App Store or Google Play Store).
+We do not directly process refunds.
+Premium is non-refundable after purchase except where required by law.

-**Important:**
-- Premium is **non-refundable** after purchase (except where required by law)
-- Purchases are processed by Apple App Store / Google Play Store
-- Refund policies of Apple/Google apply

 ## 7. User Conduct

-You agree NOT to:
+When using Fovabera, you agree NOT to:

+- ❌ Use the App for any illegal purpose
+- ❌ Attempt to gain unauthorized access to other users' accounts or our systems
+- ❌ Reverse engineer, decompile, or disassemble the App
+- ❌ Use automated systems (bots, scrapers) to access the App
+- ❌ Interfere with the proper functioning of the App
-- Submit false, misleading, or harmful content
+- ❌ Upload or transmit harmful code, viruses, or malware
-- Harass, threaten, or impersonate others
+- ❌ Impersonate another person or entity
+- ❌ Violate any applicable laws or regulations
-- Use the App to violate any law
+- ❌ Use the App to harass, abuse, or harm others
-- Interfere with App functionality
-- Attempt unauthorized access

-We reserve the right to suspend or terminate accounts that violate these Terms.

 ## 8. Intellectual Property

-All content in the App (including but not limited to text, graphics, logos, code, animations) is owned by us or our licensors and protected by intellectual property laws.
+### 8.1 Our Rights

+Fovabera and all its content, features, design, code, logos, and trademarks are the exclusive property of Fovabera and are protected by international copyright, trademark, and other intellectual property laws.

+### 8.2 Limited License

+We grant you a limited, non-exclusive, non-transferable, revocable license to use the App for personal, non-commercial purposes, subject to these Terms.

+### 8.3 Your Content

-You retain ownership of any data you create (e.g., goals, notes), but grant us a license to process and display this data within the App.
+You retain ownership of any data you input into Fovabera (such as quit dates, slip-up notes, wishlist items).
+By using the App, you grant us a license to use, store, and process this data **solely** to provide the service to you.

-## 9. Disclaimers
+## 9. Privacy

-THE APP IS PROVIDED "AS IS" WITHOUT WARRANTIES OF ANY KIND.

-We do not guarantee:
-- That the App will be error-free or uninterrupted
+Your use of Fovabera is also governed by our **Privacy Policy**, which is incorporated into these Terms by reference.
+Please review the Privacy Policy at: https://studio-releaf.github.io/releaf-legal/?doc=privacy&lang=en

+## 10. Notifications

+By using Fovabera, you consent to receive **local push notifications** related to:

+- Daily motivational reminders
+- Milestone celebrations
+- Health benefit updates
+- Important service announcements

+You can disable notifications at any time through your device settings.

+## 11. Service Availability

+- We strive to maintain Fovabera's availability 24/7 but do **not guarantee** uninterrupted service
+- We may temporarily suspend service for maintenance, updates, or unforeseen issues
+- We are not liable for any inconvenience caused by service interruptions

+## 12. Updates and Changes

+We may update Fovabera to add features, fix bugs, or improve performance.
+By using the App, you agree to:

+- Receive automatic updates (when enabled on your device)
+- Acknowledge that some features may change or be removed
-- Specific results from using the App
+- Continue using the App at your own discretion after updates
-- That the App will work on all devices

-**Health Disclaimer:** Fovabera provides information for educational and motivational purposes only.
-It is not medical advice.
-Quitting smoking can have side effects.
-Consult your doctor.
+## 13. Termination

+### 13.1 By You

+You may stop using Fovabera at any time by deleting your account through the App or by contacting us at **ataseversoftware@gmail.com**.

+### 13.2 By Us

+We reserve the right to suspend or terminate your account if you:

+- Violate these Terms
+- Engage in fraudulent or harmful activity
+- Use the App in a way that risks harm to other users or our systems

+## 14. Disclaimers

+### 14.1 "As Is" Service

+Fovabera is provided **"AS IS" and "AS AVAILABLE"** without warranties of any kind, either express or implied, including but not limited to:

+- Merchantability
+- Fitness for a particular purpose
+- Non-infringement
+- Accuracy or reliability of information

+### 14.2 Health and Safety

+We make **no warranties** that Fovabera will help you successfully quit smoking.
+Quitting smoking is a personal journey that depends on many factors beyond the App's control.

-## 10. Limitation of Liability
+## 15. Limitation of Liability

-To the maximum extent permitted by law, we are NOT liable for:
+To the maximum extent permitted by law:

-- Indirect, incidental, or consequential damages
+- We are **not liable** for any indirect, incidental, special, consequential, or punitive damages
-- Loss of data, profits, or revenue
-- Damages exceeding the amount you paid for the App in the past 12 months
+- Our total liability for any claim arising from these Terms or your use of Fovabera shall not exceed the amount you paid us (if any) in the 12 months preceding the claim
+- Some jurisdictions do not allow these limitations, so they may not apply to you

-## 11. Indemnification
+## 16. Indemnification

-You agree to indemnify and hold us harmless from claims arising from:
+You agree to indemnify and hold harmless Fovabera, its operators, and affiliates from any claims, damages, losses, liabilities, and expenses (including legal fees) arising from:

-- Your use of the App
+- Your use of Fovabera
 - Your violation of these Terms
-- Your violation of any law or third-party rights
+- Your violation of any rights of another party

-## 12. Termination

-We may suspend or terminate your account if:
-- You violate these Terms
-- We are required by law
+- Your violation of any applicable law
-- We discontinue the App

-You may terminate your account at any time via Profile → Delete Account.

-## 13. Changes to Terms

-We may modify these Terms.
-The "Last Updated" date reflects the latest version.
-Continued use after changes constitutes acceptance.

-## 14. Governing Law
+## 17. Governing Law and Jurisdiction

-These Terms are governed by the laws of **Türkiye**.
+These Terms are governed by the laws of the **Republic of Türkiye**, without regard to conflict of law principles.

-For disputes:
-- Consumers may rely on mandatory provisions of their local law
-- Other disputes: Eskişehir Courts and Enforcement Offices
+Any disputes arising from these Terms or your use of Fovabera shall be resolved in the courts of **Eskişehir, Türkiye**, unless required otherwise by mandatory consumer protection laws of your country of residence.

+## 18. International Use

+Fovabera is accessible globally.
+By using the App from outside Türkiye:

+- You agree to comply with all applicable local laws
+- You acknowledge that data may be transferred to and stored in countries other than your own
+- You are responsible for ensuring your use complies with your local regulations

+## 19. Severability

+If any provision of these Terms is found to be invalid or unenforceable, the remaining provisions shall continue in full force and effect.

+## 20. Entire Agreement

+These Terms, along with our Privacy Policy, constitute the entire agreement between you and Fovabera regarding the use of the App and supersede all prior agreements.

+## 21. Changes to These Terms

+We may update these Terms from time to time.
+When we do:

+- We will post the updated Terms in the app and, where available, on our website
+- We will update the "Last Updated" date at the top
+- For significant changes, we will notify you via email or in-app notification
+- Continued use of Fovabera after changes means you accept the updated Terms

-## 15. Contact
+## 22. Contact

-For questions about these Terms:
-- **Email:** releaf.support@gmail.com

-## 16. Acknowledgment
+For questions, concerns, or feedback regarding these Terms, please contact us:

+**Operator:** Göker Atasever ("Atasever Software"), Türkiye **Email:** ataseversoftware@gmail.com
+**Response Time:** Within 30 days

+---

-By using Fovabera, you acknowledge that you have read, understood, and agreed to these Terms of Service and our Privacy Policy.
+*By using Fovabera, you acknowledge that you have read, understood, and agreed to these Terms of Service.*

+**Fovabera — Your Honest Companion on the Quit-Smoking Journey 🌱**